MoonJiao123/Hackxx/hackxx_MoblieControlledCar/README.md

-# ABCs of Arduino Bluetooth Cars
+This repository is built from the  starter code and libraries form the Arduino Bluetooth Car Workshop.

-This repository contains starter code for the Arduino Bluetooth Car Workshop for HackXX 2019
+It cantains Arduino code and python script controller as well as necessary libraries.